 The following are key online resources for information on federal, state, and local environmental tax credits, rebates, and other financial incentives.
 Most of the incentives that are available are for installing energy-efficient equipment or renewable energy (e.g., solar) technologies.

-These are good directories of federal income tax credits, grants, other incentives for energy-efficient products—for consumers, as well as businesses, builders, and manufacturers: Energy Tax Incentives Assistance Project
+This is a good directory of federal income tax credits and other incentives for energy-efficient products—for consumers, as well as businesses, builders, and manufacturers: Energy Tax Incentives Assistance Project

 STATE AND LOCAL